alex17-sys/stdlib-sniper/docs/data_structures/graphs/graph_topological_sort.md

+---
+title: Graph Topological Sort
+description: Zero-dependency Python snippets for topological sorting of a directed acyclic graph (DAG) using the standard library.
+keywords: bfs, dag, data-structures, dfs, directed, edge-case, graph, kahn, topological-sort
+---

 # Graph Topological Sort

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for topological sorting of a directed acyclic graph (DAG) using the standard library.

 3 snippets available in this sub-category.